St. Wolfgang im Salzkammergut

 St. Wolfgang im Salzkammergut is a market town in central Austria, in the Salzkammergut region of Upper Austria, named after Saint Wolfgang of Regensburg.

 Geography

 The town is located in central Austria.
 It is on the northern shore of the Wolfgangsee lake (close to the towns of Strobl and St. Gilgen, both in the State of Salzburg) at the foot of the Schafberg mountain.

+Populated places

+The municipality of St. Wolfgang in Salzkammergut consists of the following cadastral communities: St. Wolfgang (2.337,24 ha) and Wolfgangthal (3.319,61 ha); while further subdivided into twelve populated places (with population in brackets as of 1 January 2024).